Double Chocolate Sea Salt Cookies

 - Reduce mixer to low and slowly add the melted chocolate.
 Stir in the flour mixture and chocolate chips.
 Cover the bowl and chill until the dough is firm and scoopable, at least one hour.

-- Arrange racks in thirds and heat oven to 350 degrees.
+- Arrange racks in thirds and heat oven to 350 (175 C) degrees.
 Line two large baking sheets with parchment paper.

-- To glaze the cookies, melt the remaining chocolate in heatproof bowl over a pan of simmering water, stirring until melted and smooth.
+- To glaze the cookies, melt the chocolate in heatproof bowl over a pan of simmering water, stirring until melted and smooth.
 Dip one half of each cookie into the chocolate, then set on a rack or a parchment-lined pan.
-Sprinkle the cookies with salt let sit until set.
+Sprinkle the cookies with salt and cool until set.